stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 For most applications that have only a single assigned directory, the account is persisted in that directory immediately - the application developer does not even really need to know that Stormpath automates this.

 However, applications that map more than one directory or group to define their account base have the option of specifying _which_ of those mapped locations should receive newly created accounts.
 You must choose a default [new account location](#account-store-mapping-default-account-store).

+<a class="anchor" name="application-account-register-with-customData"></a>
+##### Register a New Application Account with your own Custom Data

+When you create an application account, in addition to Stormpath's account attributes, you may also specify [your own custom data](#custom-data) by including a `custom_data` field:

+        account = application.accounts.create({
+            "username" : "jlpicardp",
+            "email" : "capt@enterprise.cpm",
+            "given_name" : "Jean-Luc",
+            "middle_name" : "",
+            "surname" : "Picard",
+            "password" : "uGhd%a8Kl!",
+            "status" : "ENABLED",
+            "custom_data": {
+                "rank": "Captain",
+                "birthDate": "2305-07-13",
+                "birthPlace": "La Barre, France",
+                "favoriteDrink": "Earl Grey tea"
+            }
+        })

+Once created, you can further modify the custom data - delete it, add and remove attributes, etc as necessary.
+See the [custom data](#custom-data) section for more information and custom data requirements/restrictions.

 <a class="anchor" name="application-welcome-email"></a>
 ##### Send a Welcome Email